 Overall, if you can afford it or want a stunning yet natural fringe of lashes for a special occasion, mink eyelash extensions are a top-of-the-line choice.

-Faux Mink Eyelash Extensions
+Faux Mink Eyelash Extensions:

-Much like their real-fur counterparts, faux mink lash extensions are extremely natural-looking, fairly thin, last a long time and can help give you a nice fullness without making it look like you’re wearing extensions.
+Much like their real-fur counterparts, faux mink lash extensions are extremely natural-looking, fairly thin, last a long time, and can help give you a nice fullness without making it look like you’re wearing extensions.

-The best faux mink lashes may be made of synthetic material but they’re so remarkably soft and ‘fur like’ that it’s hard to tell the difference when you inspect them.
+The best faux mink lashes may be made of synthetic material but they’re so remarkably soft and ‘fur-like that it’s hard to tell the difference when you inspect them.

 The curl in faux mink lash extensions is permanent so you don’t have to deal with constant fussing or taking the world’s most careful and annoying showers.

 Another perk?
-Being ‘faux,’ they obviously don’t have the same animal cruelty concerns – or allergy concerns, so you can get guilt-free natural looking extensions without having to do a bunch of research to make sure the animals involved are being treated well, because there are no animals involved!
+Being ‘faux,’ they obviously don’t have the same animal cruelty concerns – or allergy concerns, so you can get guilt-free natural-looking extensions without having to do a bunch of research to make sure the animals involved are being treated well, because there are no animals involved!

 Finally, they’re much cheaper than real mink, starting at around $150 for a set.

-Sable Eyelash Extensions
+Sable Eyelash Extensions:

-If you’ve never heard of a sable before, they’re a cute little forest-dwelling animals native to Russia and Siberia, often sought for their soft, dark brown or black fur.
+If you’ve never heard of a sable before, they’re cute little forest-dwelling animals native to Russia and Siberia, often sought for their soft, dark brown, or black fur.

 For this reason, they tend to be recommended for people with particularly thin eyelashes themselves, who can have a hard time with thicker extensions staying on their delicate lashes.

-That said, they have the same drawbacks as mink, mainly that unless you want to be contribute to harming or torturing innocent animals, you’ll have to do some asking about just exactly how the sable fur is obtained for the extensions you’re considering.
+That said, they have the same drawbacks as mink, mainly that unless you want to contribute to harming or torturing innocent animals, you’ll have to do some asking about just exactly how the sable fur is obtained for the extensions you’re considering.

 Lastly, not as many lash salons offer sable lash extensions – yet.
 So be prepared to ask around.

-Silk Eyelash Extensions
+Silk Eyelash Extensions:

 Silk eyelash extensions are a nice happy medium in terms of realism and thickness between fur lashes like mink and sable and synthetic lashes like acrylic.

-Silk lashes tend to be thicker than mink and sable and are typically thicker at the bottom and thinner toward the ends, helping to create a fuller looking lash line.
+Silk lashes tend to be thicker than mink and sable and are typically thicker at the bottom and thinner toward the ends, helping to create a fuller-looking lash line.

 Silk extensions sit right in that vague grey area of realism where they’re just realistic enough to make people stare a moment and go “are they? or…aren’t they?” but just bold enough to add a great flair.

 The biggest perk of silk lashes is that they require little maintenance, which means you can sleep comfortably, swim, bathe and play sports without worrying about your delicate lash extensions falling out.

 Overall, if you are looking for a slightly more bold, mascara look with glossy, full lashes – silk lash extensions are a great bet.

-Synthetic Eyelash Extensions
+Synthetic Eyelash Extensions:

-Note that while to many “synthetic” may be a dirty word – when it comes to eyelash extensions, synthetic materials have distinct advantages and when done properly, don’t need to be trashy-looking in the least.
+Note that while too many “synthetic” may be a dirty word – when it comes to eyelash extensions, synthetic materials have distinct advantages and when done properly, don’t need to be trashy-looking in the least.

 Everyone will know they’re fake, but who cares?
 When it comes to a dramatic “pop,” the point isn’t to make people wonder, it’s to turn heads, and synthetic/acrylic lashes will do that and then some.

-Because synthetics are thicker, fuller and have a more uniform curve to them, they’re the least natural-looking lash extensions of the bunch, which can be great when you want to go for a bold and glamorous look.
+Because synthetics are thicker, fuller, and have a more uniform curve to them, they’re the least natural-looking lash extensions of the bunch, which can be great when you want to go for a bold and glamorous look.